practicalli-johnny/hack-the-tower-uk/index.md

 # Projects
 There are a number of projects that have already been worked on during the HackTheTower hack day.
 You can join in with one of these projects or start your own.
+Alternatively you can just experiment with some language or technology that you're not familiar with.
+Try to find someone to do things with though, as you learn more that way!

 <table>
 <tr>